-Basic state retirement pension (flat rate): Age 65 (men) or age 62 (women, gradually rising to age 65 by November 2018), with 30 years of paid or credited contributions.
-The retirement age (men and women) will rise gradually to age 66 from 2019 to 2020 and to age 67 from 2026 to 2028.
+Basic state retirement pension (contributory, flat rate):

+Age 65 (men) or age 63 (women) before April 6, 2016, with at least 30 years of paid or credited contributions.
+The basic state retirement pension will no longer be paid to new pensioners on or after April 6, 2016.